angelhof/angelhof.github.io/_posts/2018-10-23-icfp2018_programming_competition.md

   end.
 ```

-It doesn't only merge consecutive small move instructions into longer ones, but it also removes opposite move commands by collecting all of the consecutive move instructions in a buffer, and then instantiating them with the least amount of commands whenever a non move command is encountered<sup>[2](#footnote2)</sup>.
+It doesn't only merge consecutive small move instructions into longer ones, but it also removes opposite move commands by collecting all of the consecutive move instructions in a buffer, and then instantiating them with the least amount of commands whenever a non move command is encountered<a class="footnote" href="#fn-2"><sup>2</sup></a>.<span class="footnoteText">Looking back, it seems like merging consecutive move commands, "includes" the bounding box optimization, as all the moves outside of the bounding box would be merged into the least possible amount of moves to reach the bounding box.</span>

 ## Parallel Optimizations